 Visual Arts Building 117 ~ 260-481-6709

-Degree programs offered by the Department of Art and Design provide comprehensive training for the following degrees: Bachelor of Arts in Art and Design, Bachelor of Fine Art in eight concentrations including Ceramics, Drawing, Graphic Design, Imaging and Photography, Metalsmithing, Painting, Printmaking, and Sculpture, Bachelor of Arts in Art Education, and a Bachelor of Science in Interior Design.
+Degree programs offered by the Department of Art and Design provide comprehensive training for the following degrees: Bachelor of Arts in Art and Design, Bachelor of Fine Art in nine concentrations including Ceramics, Drawing, Graphic Design, Imaging and Photography, Metalsmithing, Painting, Printmaking, Sculpture, and Web Design with elective study in Information Technology, Bachelor of Arts in Art Education, and a Bachelor of Science in Interior Design.

 Courses are offered on campus, with some distance and hybrid course offerings.